-- Simplify the task (e.g. reduce the number of data, replace values by values that can be manipulated more readily, rethink the situation with regard to a particular element or case)
+- Simplify the problem (e.g. reduce the number of data values, replace values by values that can be manipulated more easily, rethink the situation with regard to a particular element)

 - Is my approach effective and can I explain it?

-- What have I learned?
+- What I have I learned?
 How did I learn it?

-- Did I choose an effective reading strategy and take the time I needed to fully understand the task?
+- Did I choose an effective strategy and take the time I needed to fully understand the problem?

 - What are my strengths and weaknesses?

 - Did I adapt my approach to the task?

 - How can I explain the difference between the expected result and the actual result?